 Often injured people refuse transport in an ambulance because they are afraid of the cost, leaving serious problems to go undetected, worsening their injuries.
 Medical Payments Coverage is protection against that fear.
 You should not waive your Med Pay.
 Instead, if at all possible you should increase your coverage above the automatic $5,000 in coverage.

-To find out more about your options for financial recovery after an auto accident, contact a Denver car accident attorney at Bell & Pollock by calling (303) 795-5900 or emailing us via the contact form on this page.
+If you have an accident in which someone is injured, you should contact an auto accident attorney in Colorado like Bell & Pollock, by calling (303) 795-5900 or emailing us via the contact form on this page.